 The Science Department delivers the Edexcel 1-9 GCSE Combined syllabus (2 GCSEs) to provide the most suitable route for students to achieve success in this all important core subject.
-Students will start the GCSE in Year 9 with transition units in the three science subjects (Biology, Chemistry and Physics) before moving onto the full GCSE content.
-As the course is linear, there are no exams to be sat in Year 10, with all terminal exams sat in the summer examination period of Year 11.
+Students start the GCSE in Year 9 after the February half term and start the first topics in Biology and Chemistry.
+As the course is linear, there are no exams sat in Year 10, with all terminal exams sat in the summer examination period of Year 11.
 There is the opportunity to study separate sciences (three GCSEs, one in each science) and this is a big commitment for those planning to follow a career involving science.

 In KS3, Years 7-9